 Some tips for relieving pain from teething include giving clean, damp face cloths that are kept in the fridge for your child to chew on, massaging your baby’s gums or offering a teething ring filled with only water.

 Even before your child’s first teeth arrive, it is important to be doing oral care.
 Wipe your baby’s gums with a clean, damp cloth after feedings.
 After your baby has their first tooth, they are eligible for fluoride varnish.
 It is a fast, easy and painless process where a protective coating is painted on your baby’s teeth.
 This coating makes the teeth stronger and protects from cavities.
-This is a free service offered by the TBDHU for children under four.
+This is a free service offered by the TBDHU for children under 4 years old.

 For more information about teething, taking care of your child’s teeth and dental programs offered at TBDHU, visit Oral Health Care for Infants and Toddlers or contact a public health nurse at (807) 625-8814 or firstname.lastname@example.org